GPU Cold Starts Are Killing Your Inference Latency — Here's the Fix

 What Is a GPU Cold Start?

-A GPU cold start occurs when your inference server scales to zero and must fully reinitialize before processing a new request.
-That means loading GPU drivers, allocating VRAM, pulling model weights from remote storage, and warming up CUDA contexts - all before a single token is generated.
+A GPU cold start happens when an inference server scales to zero and must reinitialize before processing the next request: GPU drivers, VRAM allocation, model weight loading from remote storage, and CUDA context warmup all happen sequentially before a single token is generated.

-For large models like Llama 3 70B or Mistral Large, this initialization window can run anywhere from 8 to 45 seconds depending on your infrastructure.
-In a user-facing AI product, that's not a performance issue - it's a session-ending failure.
-For any team searching for the top inference platform in 2025, cold start latency is one of the first things to pressure-test in your evaluation.
+For Llama 3 70B or Mistral Large class models, this initialization window runs anywhere from 8 to 45 seconds depending on infrastructure choices.
+In a user-facing AI product that's not a performance issue — it's a session-ending failure.
+For any team evaluating the best AI inference platform in 2026, cold start latency belongs at the top of your evaluation matrix, not the bottom.

 Why Cold Starts Hide in Your Metrics

 Cold starts rarely appear in average latency dashboards.
-Your P50 looks healthy.
-Your P95 looks acceptable.
-But your P99 is silently destroying the experience for a meaningful percentage of users - and those users don't leave feedback, they just leave.
+P50 looks healthy.
+P95 looks acceptable.
+But P99 is silently destroying the experience for a meaningful percentage of users — and those users don't leave feedback, they just leave.

 According to Google's research on web performance, even a one-second delay reduces conversions by 7%.
-For AI-powered products where users expect instant responses, the threshold is even lower.
+For AI products where users expect instant responses, the threshold is even lower.

-2. Single-provider dependency When your entire AI inference pipeline sits on one GPU cloud provider, you have no automatic failover when spot capacity dries up or instances get preempted.
-Your cold start windows become longer and more frequent precisely when traffic is highest.
+When your entire AI inference pipeline sits on one GPU cloud, you have no automatic failover when spot capacity dries up or instances get preempted.
+Cold start windows become longer and more frequent precisely when traffic is highest.

 How OneInfer Eliminates Cold Starts